THE BENEFITS OF SATELLITE COMMUNICATIONS TO THE UK ECONOMY

 Cheaper and faster communications are an enabler for economic growth.
 Satcoms allow to bridge the digital divide connecting places not economically convenient to reach with terrestrial communications.

 Smartphones and data traffic growth have made mobile network connectivity even more essential, but the rollout of fiber to connect base stations is not a justifiable investment in non-densely populated areas.

 Satcoms allow to connect even the most remote base station, cost effectively on a permanent basis or temporarily on an as needed basis for special events.
 Satellite can directly connect the content source to the edge content delivery node of a mobile network optimizing network and content delivery costs as well as improving network scalability.

 Broadband underserved areas are common in any country.
 Satellite broadband allows to reach the goal to connect all household in a country with fast internet.
 Geostationary high-throughput satellites and constellations close the gap providing broadband with performance and price points comparable with fiber.

 UK is home to three satellite operators Inmarsat, Avanti and OneWeb.
-Inmarsat, setup over forty year ago as intergovernmental organization, provides global mobile satellite communications for maritime and aviation safety.
+Inmarsat, set up over forty year ago as an intergovernmental organization, provides global mobile satellite communications for maritime and aviation safety.
 Avanti is a pioneer in the deployment of high-throughput connectivity in EMEA.
 OneWeb kickstarted the new wave of mega-constellations in low Earth orbit.